sonatype-nexus-community/nexus-iq-server-installer/.github/github-actions-readme.md

    `Build Installer` -> "GitHub Actions"

-  `Build Installer` maps directly to the job with that name in the file: [build.yml](./workflows/build.yml).
+  Note: `Build Installer` maps directly to the job with that name in the file: [build.yml](./workflows/build.yml).